chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 ```
 to distinguish special cases.
 The token category **`Num`** is a variant of [RawToken][rtk], the type of token
-produced by the built-in generic tokenizer, [StrTokenizer][1].
+produced by the built-in generic tokenizer, [StrTokenizer][1], and carries an i64 value.
 Other common categories of tokens include **Alphanum** for alphanumeric sequences,
 **Symbol** for non-alphanumeric symbols, and **Strlit** for string literals.

 Please remember that there is a difference between *token* and *terminal symbol*: a relationship must be established between the two with a *valueterminal* declaration.

-Each of token categories carries `str` slices with the same lifetime as the
+Each token carries a `str` slice with the same lifetime as the
 input source, which can be defined with a `lifetime` declaration in the grammar.
 Essentially, it requires
 ```